mmmago/cowboyunleashed/README.md

 # Main features

 1. Alternative dashboard
-- Basic navigation capabilitites using Apple MapKit
+- Basic navigation capabilitites using Apple MapKit.
-- Long press assistance button to disable / enable speed limit
+- Long press assistance button to disable / enable speed limit.
 - While disabled, press assistance button to switch between speed modes (customizable in settings).
-2. Customize or disable the 25km/h speed limit
+2. Customize or disable the 25km/h speed limit.
 3. Edit the field weakening parameter to increase assistance at higher speeds.
-4. Enable *Auto Unlock* on the C1+
+4. Enable *Auto Unlock* on the C1+.
 5. Edit the Hall Interpolation Transitions (HIT) to resolve motor judder at startup.
-6. Edit blinking rear light sensivity when you brake
+6. Edit blinking rear light sensivity when you brake.
 7. Reset the PCB (printed circuit board), which might resolve some minor issues with the C1+ and improve connectivity.
 Note that this won't reset any other settings made with the app.
-8. Read other bike values, such as battery cicles
+8. Read other bike values, such as battery cycles.

 The app automatically scans for Bluetooth devices and prompts you to unlock your bike if it finds it.
 Set the desired settings, try them out, and if you wish to keep them, press "flash," which will also lock your bike.